Sincerity Is Scary

-"Sincerity Is Scary" is a song by the English band The 1975 from their third studio album, A Brief Inquiry into Online Relationships (2018).
-The song was written by band members George Daniel, Matthew Healy, Adam Hann and Ross MacDonald, while Daniel and Healy handled the song's production.
+"Sincerity Is Scary" is a song by the English band the 1975 from their third studio album, A Brief Inquiry into Online Relationships (2018).
+The song was written by band members Matty Healy, George Daniel, Adam Hann and Ross MacDonald, while Daniel and Healy handled the song's production.
 It was released on 13 September 2018 by Dirty Hit and Polydor Records as the fourth single from the album.
 Contributions are featured from Roy Hargrove, who performs the trumpet, and the London Community Gospel Choir, who provide the choir vocals.
 Healy was inspired to write the song to confront his fear of sincerity, using postmodernism in the lyrics to denounce sardonicism and irony, choosing to portray vulnerability and honesty instead.

 An experimental neo soul, R&B and neo jazz ballad, "Sincerity Is Scary" is built upon a hip hop beat.
 The song contains a hip hop production that incorporates layers of brass, trumpets, horns, saxophones, lounge piano riffs and a steady drum beat.
 It also draws from jazz, funk, indie pop, soul and lounge jazz.
 Thematically, the song highlights the problems of modern communication and critiques society for being generally cold and emotionless.
 Lyrically, Healy laments his partner for not being honest with herself and leading to a breakdown of their relationship.

 "Sincerity Is Scary" received generally positive reviews from contemporary music critics, who mostly praised the production, lyrics and thematic depth.
 Reviewers compared the song to A Tribe Called Quest, Gang Starr, the Soulquarians and Musiq Soulchild.
 It peaked at number 57 on the UK Singles Chart, number 84 in Scotland, number 66 in Ireland and number 20 on the US Billboard Hot Rock & Alternative Songs chart.
 The song was later certified silver in the United Kingdom by the British Phonographic Industry (BPI).
 An accompanying music video, directed by Warren Fu, was released on 21 November 2018.
-Inspired by classic musical films, the visual features numerous references and easter eggs related to the 1975's previous works.
+Inspired by classic musical films, the visual features numerous references and Easter eggs related to the 1975's previous works.
 The video received positive reviews from contemporary critics, who praised the storyline, choreography and atmosphere, while it later appeared on several year-end lists.